naninovel/docs/docs/faq/index.md

 ## Can I use Naninovel as a drop-in dialogue system for an existing game?

-While Naninovel is focused around traditional visual novel games and works best as a template for one, it's possible to integrate the engine with existing projects.
-If you're making a 3D adventure game, RPG or game of any other genre — you can still use Naninovel as a drop-in dialogue system.
+While Naninovel is focused on traditional visual novel games and works best as a template for one, it's possible to integrate the engine into existing projects.
+If you're making a 3D adventure game, an RPG, or a game of any other genre, you can still use Naninovel as a drop-in dialogue system.

-Be aware, that in most cases such integration will require C# (or [visual](/guide/samples#visual-scripting)) scripting in varying extent.
-See the [engine architecture overview](/guide/engine-architecture) to get a grasp of how Naninovel works and [integration guide](/guide/integration-options) for more information on the integration options.
+Be aware that, in most cases, such integration will require C# (or [visual](/guide/samples#visual-scripting)) scripting to varying extents.
+See the [engine architecture overview](/guide/engine-architecture) to get a grasp of how Naninovel works, and the [integration guide](/guide/integration-options) for more information on the available integration options.

+## Why not use node graphs for scenario authoring?

+At first glance, you might think node graphs are convenient for creating dialogues.
+In reality, once enough content is added, they quickly turn into an unmanageable mess.
+Complex conversations are far better handled in text format, as it scales more cleanly and keeps the workflow efficient.

+For example, compare [the screenshots](https://i.gyazo.com/94fc39b918d2acdf9437a96c4f3cce10.png): on the left is one of the popular Unity assets for authoring dialogues with a node graph, and on the right is the exact same script written in Naninovel.
+As you can see, the script is far more straightforward and easier to manage in text format — no clunky UIs, no hunting through Unity assets just to make edits.
+And if you still prefer a visual editor, we have a [specialized one](/guide/editor#scenario-editor) that handles the process much better than a node graph would.

+That said, node graphs can still be useful for tracking and organizing the branching flow of a story.
+That's why Naninovel includes a [story graph](/guide/editor#story-graph), which provides a clear, high-level view of your narrative.

 ## Is it possible to embed a mini-game to Naninovel?